calimero-archive/docs/docs/tutorial/voting-tutoral.md

 - Install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) on your machine.
 - Install the [Rust and WASM](https://docs.near.org/develop/contracts/introduction#rust-and-wasm) toolchain

-## Step 1: Build the Smart Contract
+## Step 1: Build the smart contract

 - Clone the [Calimero examples repository](https://github.com/calimero-is-near/calimero-examples) by running the following command in your terminal: